nico-herrera/nico-herrera/README.md

 Hi there, my name is Nico!
 I'm a software engineer who is passionate about bringing new technologies into the world in a full-stack fashion.

 - 🌱 I’m currently learning ...
-Typescript
+Web3
 - 🤔 I’m looking for help with ...
 AWS
 - ⚡ Fun fact: ...
 I'm vegan!
 - 💬 A dream of mine ... to be a voice for veganism and animal activism in technology!